 The Adur Ferry Bridge - Shoreham footbridge

-The Shoreham footbridge connects from from the A259 Shoreham High Street / Brighton Road (opposite the end of East Street) to Lower Beach Road on Shoreham Beach.
+The Shoreham footbridge (called The Adur Ferry Bridge) connects from the A259 Shoreham High Street / Brighton Road (opposite the end of East Street) across to Lower Beach Road on Shoreham Beach.
 It provides a useful link for pedestrians and cuts about 1.5 miles off the alternative route via the main roads.

 See also on our website:

-Artist's impression of what the new footbridge will look like once it is completed ...
+Artist's impression of what the new footbridge would look like once it is completed ...

 The new 'Adur Ferry Bridge' nearing completion (July 2013) ...